aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

-   *hostname* is passed to your loop's :meth:`AbstractEventLoop.create_server` method as the ``host`` parameter, except None (default) is translated to '::1'.
+   *hostname* is passed to your loop's :meth:`AbstractEventLoop.create_server` method as the ``host`` parameter, except None (default) is translated to '::1' if *sock* is also None.
 To bind dual-stack locally, use 'localhost'.
 To bind `dual-stack
    <https://en.wikipedia.org/wiki/IPv6#Dual-stack_IP_implementation>`_
    on all interfaces, use ''.

-   *port* is passed directly to your loop's :meth:`AbstractEventLoop.create_server` method.
+   *port* is passed directly to your loop's :meth:`AbstractEventLoop.create_server` method, except None (default) is translated to 8025 if *sock* is also None.

    *ready_timeout* is float number of seconds that the controller will wait in :meth:`Controller.start` for the subthread to start its server.
 You can